Dylan Carlson Player Props: Cardinals vs. White Sox

-On Friday, Dylan Carlson (.222 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+Dylan Carlson -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the St. Louis Cardinals against the Chicago White Sox, with Touki Toussaint on the hill, on July 8 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Marlins.
+In his previous game, he went 1-for-4 with an RBI against the White Sox.

 Dylan Carlson Game Info & Props vs. the White Sox